inductiva/inductiva/docs-sources/how-it-works/recipes/set-task-ttl/set-task-ttl.md

 # Setting a TTL (Time-to-Live) on Your Simulations

+## The Challenge

+When running simulations, it's important to control how long a task can run to avoid unnecessary resource usage and costs.
+Without limits, tasks may run indefinitely or longer than intended.

+## The Solution

 To set a TTL (Time-to-Live) for your simulation, use the `time_to_live` parameter when submitting the task.
 This parameter defines the maximum duration the task is allowed to run, specified as a string duration.
 It supports common time formats such as "10m",